-As we explain below, you will get your routine or basic care from your PCP.
+As we explain above, you will get your routine or basic care from your PCP.
 Your PCP will also coordinate the rest of the covered services you get as a member of our plan.
-For example, in order for you to see a specialist, you usually need to get your PCP's approval first (this is called getting a "referral" to a specialist).
 Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our plan.
 This includes: